paulveillard/cybersecurity-ssh/README.md

 Overall, SSH is beneficial for establishing encrypted connections, no matter the actual use case.
 SSH traffic is always encrypted.
 Therefore, a Te looking to protect their privacy while browsing or transferring files can benefit from the Secure Shell protocol.

+### Is SSH vulnerable?

+SSH communications security is not perfect.
+Thankfully, we know its flaws, and they typically stem from SSH keys and their improper use.

+For example, we know that SSH keys can be stolen, and hackers can then use them as a backdoor to vulnerable systems.
+This is not uncommon, and it is usually linked to people focusing on protecting their credentials only, forgetting entirely about the protection of the keys.

+The problem here is that when an attacker gains access to an SSH key, they also gain access to all other keys stored on the device.
+Basically, if they can get their hands on only a couple of the keys, they might be able to gain remote user access to the entire company.